CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 After you enter the fields, select **Add**.

-As indicated, copy the redirect URI (in the following example, *https://api.qa1.netqdev.nvidia.com/netq/auth/v1/sso-callback*) into your OpenID Connect configuration.
+As indicated, copy the redirect URI (https://api.netq.nvidia.com/netq/auth/v1/sso-callback) into your OpenID Connect configuration.

-    {{<figure src="/images/netq/uri-sso-config-updated.png" width="600">}}
+    {{<figure src="/images/netq/sso-updated-domain.png" alt="" width="600">}}

   Select **Test** to verify the configuration and ensure that you can log in.
 If it is not working, you are logged out.
 Check your specification and retest the configuration until it is working properly.

 Select **Close**.
-The card reflects the configuration.
+The card reflects the configuration:

     {{<figure src="/images/netq/netq-mgmt-sso-oauth-config-disabled-330.png" alt="sso config card displaying an open id configuration with a disabled status" width="200">}}

 To require users to log in using this SSO configuration, select **change** under the current Disabled status and confirm.
-The card reflects that SSO is enabled.
+The card reflects that SSO is enabled:

     {{<figure src="/images/netq/netq-mgmt-sso-oauth-config-enabled-330.png" alt="sso configuration card with enabled status" width="200">}}